K-PaaS/application-platform-guide-eng/install/service/logging.md

 # VARIABLES
 COMMON_VARS_PATH="<COMMON_VARS_FILE_PATH>"              # common_vars.yml File Path (e.g. ../../common/common_vars.yml)
-BOSH_ENVIRONMENT="${BOSH_ENVIRONMENT}"                  # bosh director alias name (When not using create-bosh-login.sh provided by PaaS-TA, check the name at bosh envs and enter)
+BOSH_ENVIRONMENT="${BOSH_ENVIRONMENT}"                  # bosh director alias name (When not using create-bosh-login.sh provided by K-PaaS, check the name at bosh envs and enter)

 # Depending on the type of Portal installation and protocol type, bifurcate the option file usage.